zerotier/docs/docs/sockets/tutorial.html.md

 :::note

-As of current, only one address of each family type may be assigned (per network) to a libzt node at any time.
+Currently, only one address of each family type may be assigned (per network) to a libzt node at any time.
 That means one `IPv4` and one `IPv6` address.
 This is a technical limitation that will be removed in future versions.

 :::